Learning Interpolations between Boltzmann Densities: Experiments

 \section{Experiments}

-To compare the deformation loss to the reverse KL-divergence we train the same normalizing flow architecture by minimizing the 1) reverse KL objective 2) the deformation loss.
-We test on Gaussian mixtures and on the $\phi^4$ lattice field theory on a circle.
+To compare the continuity loss to the reverse KL-divergence we train the same normalizing flow architecture by minimizing the 1) reverse KL objective and 2) the continuity loss.
+We run experiments on Gaussian mixtures and on the Boltzmann distribution of a quantum mechanical particle in a double-well potential.